 Pictures are worth a thousand words

-Melting glaciers, sea levels rising, heavy precipitation, heat waves, or droughts increase are some of the effects of climate change on our day-to-day lives.
+Melting glaciers, sea levels rising, heavy precipitation, heat waves, or the increase in droughts are some of the effects of climate change on our day-to-day lives.
 Today, scientists agree that cutting the GHG's emissions by 50% by 2030 – yes, only nine years from now – is mandatory to stop the trend and give the Earth a well-deserved break.

 Roll up your sleeves as we have work to do